Canadian Opera Company: Move to Four Seasons Centre

+The COC's new permanent home, the Four Seasons Centre for the Performing Arts, shared with the National Ballet, opened in June 2006 with a gala concert.
+Nathan Philips Square hosted an outdoor celebration with a simultaneous video feed of the concert.
+At the Four Seasons, the production was a selection from various operas, with arias by Ben Heppner, Aline Kutan, Allyson McHardy, Adrienne Pieczonka, Gerald Finley, Robert Pomakov, and Brett Polegato.
+There were choruses by the ensemble and an orchestra interlude, including the finale of Beethoven's Ninth Symphony.

-In 2006, the COC opened its new opera house with an all-new production of Wagner's Der Ring des Nibelungen.
+The COC opened its first season at the Four Seasons Centre with an all-new production of Wagner's Der Ring des Nibelungen.
 Michael Levine was the designer, and there were four directors: Michael Levine (Das Rheingold), Atom Egoyan (Die Walküre), François Girard (Siegfried), and Tim Albery (Götterdämmerung).

 In 2006, Bradshaw's contract as general director was renewed for another 10 years.
 Bradshaw died of a sudden heart attack on August 15, 2007.
 In June 2008, Alexander Neef was named the COC's general director; he formally assumed the position in October 2008.
 In October 2008, Johannes Debus made his debut with the COC as a conductor in a production of Prokofiev's War and Peace, where he earned critical acclaim.
 In January 2009, the COC announced Debus's appointment as music director.
 Sandra Horst, who runs the University of Toronto's Opera Division, has long served as the company's chorus master.

 The 2019/2020 COC theatre season was cut short due to the global COVID-19 pandemic, on which the COC ceased all productions after March 2020 due to restrictions on large indoor gatherings.
 The COC hoped to restart the shortened 2020/2021 theatre season by January 2021, however on October 6, 2020, company management announced that the entire 2020/2021 COC theatre season was cancelled due to the ongoing pandemic.

 Neef became director general of the Paris Opera in September 2020 and was replaced by Briton Perryn Leech in March 2021.
+In June 2024, Perryn Leech left abruptly and was replaced as interim general director by David C. Ferguson, a retired banker and accountant.